Voice-preserving Zero-shot Multiple Accent Conversion: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel accent conversion model that converts an unseen speaker's utterance with an arbitrary accent to utterances with multiple different target accents\footnote{ Demo samples at \url{https://accent-conversion.github.io/oct-2022-demo/}}.
+In this paper, we presented a novel accent conversion model that converts an unseen speaker's utterance with an arbitrary accent to utterances with multiple different target accents\footnote{ Demo samples at \url{https://accent-conversion.github.io}}.
 The model is able to noticeably convert the accent of input audios while preserving speaker identity and audio quality.
-Future work may improve the perceptive accent accuracy of the converted audio by modifying prosody, but the fact that the outputs of our model are synchronized with the inputs makes the model useful for applications such as dubbing a video with different accents in the original speaker's voice.
+Future work may improve the perceptive accent accuracy of the converted audio by predicting pitch based on the accent.